 Aging on the lees: 48 months

 Tasting notes: This mind-blowing Crémant d’Alsace from biodynamic producer Camille Braun features no sulfites and needed no dosage.
 It is among the deepest and richest versions of Crémant d’Alsace that I have encountered, and is certainly among the most surprising aromatically, recalling apples, dried hay, brown sugar and a little bit of cinnamon stick.
 The magnificent texture on this wine makes you pay attention, but it is by no means load or noisy.
 The finish brought to mind bread crust in its flavor profile.
 An elegant and whispery sparkling wine worthy of any job you would normally outsource to Champagne.

 Serving suggestion: Breakfast.
 All of Camille Braun’s Crémant d’Alsace wines made me crave breakfast, but for God’s sake, don’t blend it with anything.
 Just serve it as is with a slight chill.

 Grapes: Pinot Noir (100%)

 Ratings: ★★★★ 1/4 (out of five)

 Tasting notes: With its beautiful peach carnation color, this Cremant d’Alsace rosé is — if nothing else — gorgeous to look at.
 I found the aromas to be a little suppressed — if anything, recalling apples and lemons, but little else.
 However, on the palate, it was captivating, triggering thoughts of apple pie, rosehips and cocoa on the finish.
 The beading refused to die down over the entire evening, and it held on to its structure to the last drop.
 Fun, inviting, and incredibly versatile with food.

-Recommended for: Toasting and special occasions, but also it worked remarkably well with a light dinner of Indian simosas and sautéed spinach.
+Serving suggestion: Toasting and special occasions, but also it worked remarkably well with a light dinner of Indian simosas and sautéed spinach.